Course aim

 Projects

 - The projects are performed in groups of two students.
 Join a project group via Canvas.
+You can change group partner between the first and the second project.

 Grading system